Degree Requirements

 Required Program Milestones

 Once during their time in the M.A. program, students are required to present their thesis project at a public presentation.
 CEAS organizes quarterly events for this purpose, allowing students the opportunity to hone their public speaking skills by giving short informal presentations, and to receive feedback from fellow students and faculty.
-Each student will present for ~7 minutes, followed by 5-10 minutes of discussion with the audience.
 This requirement can be fulfilled at any stage of the thesis development process, and does not need to be only for 'completed' projects.

 - Instructor name & contact info